VitaliyBoris/SampleReactApp/ReactApp1.Server/README.md

 # ASP.NET Core

-This project is a simple WebApi ASP.NET Core based service to.
+This project is a simple WebApi ASP.NET Core based service.

 ## Prerequirements